 Peter J. Wilhousky (1902-1978) was born in Passaic, New Jersey on July 13, 1902.
 He was baptized on July 20th at Saints Peter and Paul's Greek Catholic Church in Passaic, New Jersey by Father Basil Volosin.
 He was the son of Joseph Wilhousky and Julia Hnatt.

 His father Joseph was born January 06, 1871 in Vyšný Orlík, house number 57.
 He was baptized at the Greek Catholic Church of the Holy Ascension in Vyšný Orlík.
 He was one of four children born to George Vilchiosky a farmer from Vyšný Orlík and Maria Dzipka also from Vyšný Orlík.
 His parents were both of the Greek Catholic faith.
 His mother Julia (Helena) Hnatt was born October 02, 1876 in the village of Ujak.
 She was baptized at St. Demetrius Greek Catholic Church in Ujak.
 She was one of five children born to Peter Hnatt a farmer from Ujak and Maria ‘Osifa’ Lesko also from Ujak.
 Her parents were both of the Greek Catholic faith.
 Her father had six children from a previous marriage to Anna Miklus.
 Ujak and Vyšný Orlík are villages within the present day Slovak Republic.
 Joseph Wilhousky and Julia (Helena) Hnatt married in Passaic, New Jersey on September 14, 1895.
 They resided in the City of Passaic and relocated to Manville, New Jersey by 1920.
 Joseph’s profession changed over the years.
 Early on he was a dry goods merchant; by 1910 he was in the retail meat business.
 As of 1920 he owned and operated a grocery store in Manville.
 Later he was employed as a municipal employee with the Borough of Manville as a tax collector.
-By 1940 he began a career as a real-estate broker.
+By the late 1930's he began a career as a real-estate broker.